 This goes beyond pregnancy as well.
 Your first years with a little one will challenge you in other ways, when you are getting little sleep, and suddenly have this whole other person to care for.
 If you don’t go into pregnancy in your best health, you will undoubtedly start to experience serious health challenges on the other side when you have a family to care for.

-It is not a coincidence that rates of autism, ADD, ADHD, childhood diabetes rates, cancer rates and heart disease rates have only continued to steadily and rapidly increase without known cause.
-As well, depression, thyroid issues, auto-immune diseases and adrenal fatigue in moms postpartum are not uncommon.
-We know the cause - but it's not just one thing.
+It is not a coincidence that autism, ADD, ADHD, childhood diabetes, cancer and heart disease rates have only continued to steadily and rapidly increase without known causes.
+As well, depression, thyroid issues, autoimmune diseases and adrenal fatigue in moms postpartum are not uncommon.
+We know the cause – but it’s not just one thing.
 The cause is the cumulative effects of the world we live in today.
 There are more toxins in our environment than ever before in the history of humankind.
 We have chemicals in our food, personal care products, tap water, furniture and wall paint.
 We are exposed to higher levels of radiation than ever before and we are under higher levels of ongoing stimulation than ever before.

 What I have outlined here is intended to inspire and empower you.
 There is stuff you can do now and areas in your life where you can get started!
 You can decide what your first steps will be in your path towards becoming parents or growing your family.

 I did everything ‘right’ and had a miscarriage on my first pregnancy.
 Again, I did everything ‘right’ on my second pregnancy and my baby ended up in the NICU at birth.
 My son had a rapid recovery from his birth as did I – not just from labour and delivery, but my overall body and wellbeing.
 I know too well that things don’t always go as planned, but I’ve also experienced benefits of these efforts.